-The government agency Servizzi Ewropej f’Malta – SEM, was officially launched on March 25, 2021 by Minister within the Office of the Prime Minister, Carmelo Abela, Principal Permanent Secretary, Mario Cutajar and SEM CEO, Mandy Falzon.
+The government agency Servizzi Ewropej f’Malta – SEM, was officially launched today by Minister within the Office of the Prime Minister, Carmelo Abela, Principal Permanent Secretary, Mario Cutajar and SEM CEO, Mandy Falzon.

 SEM assumed the functions previously carried out by MEUSAC and introduced new services.
 The choice of the new name reflects better the mission and functions of the Agency, namely to make the European Union more accessible to citizens in Malta and Gozo.
 The services of the new Agency will also make it easier to citizens to reap the benefits of EU membership.